MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-powershell.md

 7. In the **Permissions for ServerCertification.asmx** dialog box, click **Add**.

 8. Add your account name.
-If other AD RMS administrators will also use these cmdlets to protect and unprotect files, add their names as well.
+If other AD RMS administrators or service accounts will also use these cmdlets to protect and unprotect files, add those accounts as well.

+    To protect or unprotect files non-interactively, add the relevant computer account or accounts.
+For example, add the computer account of the Windows Server computer that is configured for File Classification Infrastructure and will use a PowerShell script to protect files.
+This scenario requires the current preview version of the Azure Information Protection client.

 9. In the **Allow** column, make sure that the **Read and Execute**, and the **Read** checkboxes are selected.